Consumer Affairs Victoria: History and establishment

 The Consumer Protection Council was established essentially to consider issues and to advise the Government.
 The Council was not formally set up to handle complaints, but this became a dominant part of its work.
-New legislation in 1973 also established a Ministry of Consumer Affairs tied to the Department of Labour and Industry.
+New legislation in 1973 also established a Minister of Consumer Affairs tied to the Department of Labour and Industry.
 They were substantially cut by the Kennett Government and the Ministry was abolished and absorbed into a new Department of Justice.

 Goals and purpose

 The Consumer Affairs Victoria vision is "informed and responsible consumers and traders, who know their rights and responsibilities" Its goals are: